TigerAppsOrg/course-selection/README_TIGERPATH.md

 # course-selection
  Princeton Course Selection by TigerApps
-# TigerPath
+# CourseSelection

-TigerPath is a web app that helps Princeton University students plan out their four-year course schedules.
+CourseSelection is a web app that helps Princeton University students plan out their four-year course schedules.
 It began as a COS 333 project by Richard Chu, Barak Nehoran, Adeniji Ogunlana, and Daniel Leung.

-You can visit TigerPath at [tigerpath.io](https://www.tigerpath.io).
+You can visit CourseSelection at [courseselection.io](https://www.courseselection.io).

-To learn about contributing to TigerPath, take a look at the [contributing guidelines](https://github.com/TigerPathApp/tigerpath/blob/master/CONTRIBUTING.md).
+To learn about contributing to CourseSelection, take a look at the [contributing guidelines](https://github.com/CourseSelectionApp/courseselection/blob/master/CONTRIBUTING.md).

 ## Setup